hdima/erlport.org/src/docs/python.rst

 .. _erlport.erlterms.Atom():

 erlport.erlterms.Atom(string)
-    Class to represents Erlang atoms in Python.
+    Class to represent Erlang atoms in Python.
 The ``string`` argument should be a byte string (str() in Python 2 or bytes() in Python 3) not longer that 255 bytes.
 Each ``Atom`` instance is a singleton the same as in Erlang.

 .. _erlport.erlterms.List():

 erlport.erlterms.List(list)
-    Class to represents Erlang lists in Python.
+    Class to represent Erlang lists in Python.
 Basically just a subclass of list() with the following one additional method:

     List.to_string()